 Stephanie Izard (Season 4: Chicago)

 Izard won the season held in her own backyard of the Windy City, defeating Richard Blais in the finale.
 Since then, she’s gone on to build an empire in Chicago’s thriving West Loop restaurant scene.
 In 2010, she opened the perpetually packed Girl & the Goat, where she serves delicious, creative and globally inspired dishes such as wood oven roasted pig face, grilled butter chicken and duck tartare.
 Soon after she opened the Little Goat Diner and her Chinese restaurant Duck Duck Goat.
-In 2019 at Chicago’s new Hoxton Hotel she opened her Peruvian-influenced Cabra, and last year she opened Sugargoat bakery and expanded her offering with meal kits delivered nationwide through Goldbelly.
-She has long planned a restaurant in Los Angeles, which the pandemic had delayed, but she’s back working on the project again.
+In 2019 at Chicago’s new Hoxton Hotel she opened her Peruvian-influenced Cabra, and in 2020 she opened Sugargoat bakery and expanded her offering with meal kits delivered nationwide through Goldbelly.
+Last year she opened her pandemic-delayed Girl and the Goat in Downtown Los Angeles and has also brought her Peruvian restaurant Cabra to the city as well.
+In the past year she’s closed Little Goat Diner in Chicago’s West Loop and is moving it to Southport Avenue in the city.

 Hosea Rosenberg (Season 5: New York)